dreamento/dreamento/README.md

 If that option is not available in your OfflineDreamento GUI, you may need to update your software.
 See "Always stay up to date!" section!

 You need to create two .txt files, one with the path to all ```.hyp``` files that you need to convert, and the other .txt fileincluding all destination paths.

+## Import sleep scoring:
+By checking the "Import sleep scoring" checkbox, the user can import up to 3 already scored files.
+Then, Dreamento presents all the scorings along with data and provide the agreement between scorers, if more than one scoring file is imported.

 ### Synchronization
 You can collect ExG data using other device in parallel with ZMax and then use Dreamento to synchronize the outputs!